MariadeAnton/unit_test/README.md

 bii buzz
 ```

-`bii buzz` is a command to ease up things at first, it runs:
+`bii buzz` is a command to ease up things with biicode, indeed, it runs:

 ```
 bii init -L